-Mini crimson golds are a great baking apple.
-I found these and decided to stuff them with some Indian spices and ground almonds.
-I guess with Diwali going on, I must have had ghoogras somewhere in the back of my mind.
+I found these mini crimson apples and decided to stuff them with some Indian spices and ground almonds.
+With Diwali going on, I had ghoogras on my mind, and thought a ghooghra-styled stuffing would pair amazingly with apples.

 Indian Spiced Baked Mini Apples